kayytay22/project_sprint4-1/README.md

 Next we'll go to Render.com and creat a new web service that is linked to our Github repository.
 When configuring the web service, add 'pip install streamlit & pip install -r requirements.txt' to the build command.
 And add 'streamlit run app.py' to the start command.
 Finally, deploy to Render and wait for the build to succeed.

+This app can be found at https://project-sprint4-1.onrender.com/ Thank you!
+Enjoy the site.